 current date of the plan plus the release fence of the operation.

 - precedence: Flagged when the sequence of two operationplans in a routing isn’t respected.

 A number expressing the seriousness of the problem.

-Sorting on this field allows the user to focus on the most important
+Sorting on this field allows the user to focus on the biggest problems first.

 ||Date at which the problem starts.

 ||Date at which the problem ends.